oskar156/oskar156/README.md

 -SQL (SQL Server and Snowflake)

--Browser Automation / Data Entry Automation / Web-Scraping with Selenium (Python)
+-Browser Automation / Data Entry Automation / Web-Scraping with Selenium (Python and JavaScript)

--Data/automation/ETL projects in Python and Visual Studio/C# (like streamlining the import/export process for SQL Server)
+-ETL projects in Python and Visual Studio/C# (like streamlining the import/export process for SQL Server)

--Visual Studio (C#)

--scripts/macros for Google Sheets and Excel (AppsScript and VBA)
+-scripts/macros for Google Sheets and Excel (AppScript and VBA)

--API connections to automate reporting (JavaScript)

 -small projects in C++